Haskell tutorials - Hello World Example Program

 How to Compile and execute the Haskell program code

-Haskell code can be executed in two ways.
+Haskell code can be executed in two ways:

-- Using GHC interactive shell
+- Using the GHC interactive shell

-- ghc compiler and executable files
+- Compiling with the GHC compiler and generating executable files

 Execute the Haskell Programs using GHC :